gwsimpson/Data-Portfolio/README.md

 # Data-Portfolio

 I am a PhD student in mathematics at the university of Sussex.
-After submission in September 2018, I am looking for a job.
-I am interested in the IT field, so I have started an account on Github where I can attempt projects by myself & upload them.
-Most of the projects here are codes I have made by following altered versions of online tutorials & through self-study.
-This repository can be considered my personal project portfolio for my first job.
+In October 2018, I will be starting as a junior analyst.
+I started an account on Github because I have an interest in data science & machine learning.
+This means that most of the projects here are related to these topics.
+Most of the projects are codes I have made by following altered versions of online Python & R tutorials through self-study.